riatelab/geoimport/README.md

 See also this [introduction Notebook on Observable](https://observablehq.com/@mthh/hello-geoimport).

-Note that this library depends on [gdal3.js]() which is relatively heavy.

-If you only need the conversion from/to GeoJSON and:
+Note that this library depends on [gdal3.js](https://github.com/bugra9/gdal3.js) which is relatively heavy, so maybe `geoimport` is not a good fit for you.
+Indeed, if you only need the conversion from/to GeoJSON and:

 - GPX/KML, see [mapbox/togeojson](https://github.com/mapbox/togeojson),
 - Shapefile with CRS support, see [calvinmetcalf/shapefile-js](https://github.com/calvinmetcalf/shapefile-js),